hehonglu123/MARS_Sample_Return/README.md

 </p>
 The robot motion is limited to its Y-Z plane, including translation in Y and Z axes and rotation around X axis.
 Robot end effector frame, sensor frame and TCP frame are set up in the same orientation.
+The compliance control loop outputs Cartesian velocity, and passed into QP controller to execute the motion.